 Eighth Grade Science Teacher, Irving Middle School

 Sarah Gergen is an experienced middle school science teacher who specializes in hands-on, inquiry-based education.
 Participated in a Biology of Human SEPA workshop on activating youth STEM identities and the 2019 Worlds of Connections SEPA Network Science Institute for Teachers.

 Chittibabu (Babu) Guda

 Professor, Department of Genetics, Cell Biology, and Anatomy and Director, Bioinformatics and Systems Biology Core, University of Nebraska Medical Center

 Leads the Bioinformatics Core for the IDeA Networks of Biomedical Research Excellence-Nebraska Research Network in Functional Genomics project, applies network science to measure cancer protein interactions.

 Judi M gaiashkibos

 Executive Director, Nebraska Commission on Indian Affairs

 An enrolled member of the Ponca Tribe of Nebraska, has served as the Executive Director of the Nebraska Commission on Indian Affairs since 1995.
-She is an enrolled member of the Ponca Tribe of Nebraska.
-In 2006, Judi was elected as the President of the Governor’s Interstate Indian Council (GIIC), a national organization with the mission of improving and promoting cooperation between state and tribal governments.
-She is also actively involved in non-profit service and won numerous service awards in Nebraska and nationally.
+In 2006, elected President of the Governor’s Interstate Indian Council (GIIC), a national organization with the mission of improving and promoting cooperation between state and tribal governments.
+Is also actively involved in nonprofit service, has won numerous service awards in Nebraska and nationally.
 Served on the advisory board for prior SEPA grants and supports Native youth leadership and STEM summer camps.

-Educator and CLC/UNL STEM/Engineering Curriculum Coordinator, Culler Middle School
+Educator and Community Learning Center/UNL STEM/Engineering Curriculum Coordinator, Culler Middle School

-Has more than 20 years of experience creating after-school programs for middle school youth.
-Programs include “Roads, Rails, and Race Cars” (developed with UNL and the Nebraska Transportation Center) and “Empire Builders” (developed with Southeast Community College and the Lincoln Public Schools Career Academy).
+Has more than 20 years of experience creating after-school programs for middle school youth, including “Roads, Rails, and Race Cars” (developed with UNL and the Nebraska Transportation Center) and “Empire Builders” (developed with Southeast Community College and the Lincoln Public Schools Career Academy).
 She participated in the the 2019 Worlds of Connections SEPA Network Science Institute for Teachers.